justintolman/easy_http2_ws/README.md

 		...
 	}

 Here an example of the css for a dropdown menu.
-(I'd reccomend a WebComponent for a more advanced menu, wisth something like this as a fallback for users with JavaScript turned off.)
+(Note that useng display:none; like this can interfere with tab navigation, so the older trick of moving the dropdown out of view is probably a better option.
+In addition, I'd reccomend using a WebComponent for a more advanced menu, with something like this as a fallback for users with JavaScript turned off.)

 	/* Set the nav postition */
 	nav {